Hawk Koch: Career

 At the Producers Guild of America (PGA), Koch and co-president Mark Gordon led the fight to preserve the producer's credit and secured all the major film studios and major independent film studios to agree to uphold the Producer's Mark (p.g.a.).
 In 2010, Koch and Gordon were the first pair of co-presidents to be elected by the PGA membership.
 The duo was re-elected in 2012.

 On July 31, 2012, Koch was elected president of the Academy of Motion Picture Arts and Sciences, making Hawk and his father the only father-son pair to lead the Academy in its history.
 On August 1, 2012, Koch took leave from his post at the PGA in order to assume the Academy's presidency, later rejoining Mark Gordon as PGA co-president in August 2013.
 During his tenure at the Academy, Koch spearheaded several initiatives including a call for diversity, launching the first general membership meeting in its history, sharpening the focus on member engagement and the future of filmmaking, implementing the Academy's digital voting system, and securing major fundraising for the Academy Museum of Motion Pictures.

 Koch has given one-on-one talks with Francis Coppola, Tom Cruise, and Jake Gyllenhaal at the annual Produced by Conference, and he has been a featured speaker at the Sarajevo Film Festival, the South Dakota Film Festival, and the Beijing International Film Festival.
 He delivered the 2013 commencement address at Chapman University Dodge College of Film and Media Arts, and was a featured speaker at the 2019 Renaissance Weekend.

 Koch is a vocal advocate for diversity and representation in film and television as well as diversity within the entertainment industry's professional guilds and organizations.
 As of 2020, Koch serves on the board of directors for AMC Entertainment, Cast and Crew, the Motion Picture and Television Fund, the Producers Guild of America, and the National Film Preservation Foundation.

 Personal life

-Koch is married to Jungian analyst and writer Molly Jordan Koch.
-He was previous married to Rita Litter, mother of his children Billy Koch and Emily Anne Koch; to Marcia (no last name given), mother of Robby Koch; and to actress Joanna Pacuła.
+Koch dated Sondra Locke after the collapse of her relationship with Clint Eastwood.
+He is married to Jungian analyst and writer Molly Jordan Koch.
+He was previously married to Rita Litter, mother of his children Billy Koch and Emily Anne Koch; to Marcia Zukor (now married to Ken Ziffren), mother of Robby Koch; and to actress Joanna Pacuła.
+His grandsons are actor Cooper Koch and film editor Payton Koch.